uoenoplab/xo/ceph/README.md

 ```
 You can use the list created in step 8 to create your desired object list.

-11. Run `xo-server` with migration enabled (refer to the documentation in its repo), on all the frontend (gateway host) and backend servers (OSD hosts).
-Before executing the `./xo-server.out ...` command, ensure the NIC configuration is done according to the documentation.
+11. Run `xo-server` with migration enabled, on all the frontend (gateway host) and backend servers (OSD hosts).
+Before executing the `./xo-server.out ...` command, ensure the NIC configuration is done on all the server hosts according to the documentation.
+Refer to the `README.md` in the `xo-server` repo for parameters, including enabling migration, using sofware or hardware flow stiring, enabling hybrid.

-12. Set the object request list with `export s3_objects_input_file=(path)`.
+12. On the client host, specify the object request list with `export s3_objects_input_file=(path)`.
-13. Run wrk against the frontend server, for example:
+13. Run wrk against the frontend server from the client host, for example:
 ```
 ./wrk -t32 -c200 -d10 --latency -s ./scripts/s3.lua https://192.168.11.70:8080
 ```
-For Rados Gateway, change the end point, and replace the login keys to the actual ones you got when setting up Rados Gateway in `s3.lau`.
-They are `key` and `secret`.
+For Rados Gateway, change the end point and repeat.